dball/compsys/README.md

 must have properties for the module's `start` and `stop` symbols, whose values are async functions of no arguments which must return the component in its new state.

+## Usage

+There is an [example blog server](example/src/index.ts) that includes explanatory and polemic commentary.

 ## Motivation